-Note: PowerExcel is a specific type of database that is created by the product Olation, from PARIS Technologies.
-Other databases types can be created through use of a separate license; these databases are more typically created from relational database sources, e.g., SQL Server or SAP HANA.
-The PowerExcel database type is a multidimensional database that can be saved as a local file, but available via a Server (as in this case) to multiple users for collaborative planning, analytics and reporting.
+Note: Nexus is a specific type of database that is created by the product Olation, from PARIS Technologies.
+Other databases types can be created through use of a separate license; these other databases are more typically created from relational database sources, e.g., SQL Server or SAP HANA.
+The Nexus database type is a multidimensional database that can be saved as a local file, but is also available via a Server (as in this case) to multiple users for collaborative planning, analytics and reporting.

-- 3. In the Database Type drop-down, PowerExcel will be the only option, per the Note above. - 4.
-Click on Browse to locate a directory for your PowerExcel database and provide a <file name> for your database, e.g., PowerExcel Planning Model 2020. - 5.
-You may change the Display Name seen by front end applications (e.g., PowerExcel) by typing a different <display name> in the Display Name field.
-[NOTE: Database Name textbox not operable in current version.]
+- 3. In the Database Type drop-down, the Nexus database type is the only one you will be able to Open, per the Note, previous page, and the image above. - 4.
+Click on Browse to locate a directory for the Nexus database and provide a <file name> for your database, e.g., PowerExcel Planning Model 2021. - 5.
+You may change the Display Name seen by front-end applications (e.g., PowerExcel) by typing a different <display name> in the Display Name field.
+[NOTE: Source Database textbox not operable in current version.] - Additional options are discussed further below, in the Nexus Database Properties Options section. - 6.
+Click OK.
 For this exercise, the Display name is the same as the File Name, as below.

-Note: You will see the newly created PowerExcel database appear as an item in the Database Explorer.
-Additionally, a PowerExcel database file will be created in the target destination directory and will have a ".PowerXL" extension name.
+Note: You will see the newly created Nexus database appear as an item in the Database Explorer.
+Additionally, a Nexus database file will be created in the target destination directory and will have a ".Nexus" file extension.